Xunnamius/project-utils/packages/plugin-lint/README.md

   subject
   - This is evidence that the commit tree needs to be cleaned up before changes are merged upstream!
-- ⛔ Errors when any `exports` entry points in `package.json` point to files that do not exist
+- ⛔ Errors when any `exports` or `typesVersions` entry points in `package.json` point to files that do not exist
 - ⚠️ Warns when missing `tsconfig.json`, `tsconfig.docs.json`,
   `tsconfig.eslint.json`, `tsconfig.lint.json`, or `tsconfig.types.json` files
   - When linting a [monorepo sub-root][12], only `tsconfig.docs.json`,